hempworks/nft-maker-js/README.md

 project may have traits with a specific
 "gender", or  "favorite rapper".
-You can specify a trait as `metadataOnly` to prevent NFT Maker from trying to find a layer for it, but still including the attribute in the output.
+You can specify a trait as `metadataOnly` to prevent NFT Maker from trying to find a layer for it, but still include the attribute in the output.

 ```js
 module.exports = {